We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 There’s an interesting interplay here too, where the aromatic edges of the lavender and clary sage are present but they lack the bright, sparkly quality present in other aromatic compositions.
 Muse trades effervescence for introspection, wearing like a soft whisper rather than a declarative statement.

 As the scent begins to warm on the skin, the beautiful orris note pushes forward.
 It has a unique blend of powdery softness and doughy chewiness that orris root sometimes displays, but it stays even and doesn’t veer too far in either direction.
-The orris has almost a tactile quality to it and it’s both intimate and refined.
+The orris has almost a tactile quality to it.

 As time progresses, there is ink, or at least the IDEA of ink.
 At the base, the fantasy accord of ink emerges cool and steely, tempering the lingering warmth and sweetness of vanilla and ambrette.
-The result is simultaneously otherworldly and decidedly grounded.
-Both daring and comforting.
+Here is where Muse veers off from YSL Velours (and others): the almost metallic quality of the ink accord keeps the composition cold.

-A slight metallic steeliness runs through the entire drydown, a polished contrast that keeps the perfume from tipping too far into gauzy comfort.
+It’s this metallic steeliness that runs through the entire drydown, a polished contrast that keeps the perfume from tipping too far into gauzy comfort.
 It keeps the nose alert and engaged but also lulls one to stillness.
-Dreaming, but not asleep.

 Muse is not a perfume that demands attention, but it will certainly hold it.
 It’s contemplative and artistic.
 Dichotomous in that it’s sharp but soft, nostalgic and modern, shadowed, but never too dark.